-You can choose to output UMIDs or not, and select either Basic UMID or Extended UMID when you choose to output UMIDs.
+You can choose whether or not to output UMIDs superimposed on SDI signals, and select either Basic UMID or Extended UMID when you choose to output UMIDs.
 Make these settings using setup menu item 651 UMID OUTPUT.
-(UMID information is added to HD SDI output.)

 8-3-2 UMID Display